thisisobate/kyverno-website/src/content/docs/policies/flux/generate-flux-multi-tenant-resources/generate-flux-multi-tenant-resources.md

 ---
-title: "Generate Flux Multi-Tenant Resources"
+title: 'Generate Flux Multi-Tenant Resources'
 category: Flux
 version: 1.6.0
 subject: ServiceAccount, RoleBinding
-policyType: "generate"
+policyType: 'generate'
 description: >
   As part of the tenant provisioning process, Flux needs to generate RBAC resources.
 This policy will create a ServiceAccount and RoleBinding when a new or existing Namespace is labeled with `toolkit.fluxcd.io/tenant`.
 Use of this rule may require an additional binding for the Kyverno ServiceAccount so it has permissions to properly create the RoleBinding.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//flux/generate-flux-multi-tenant-resources/generate-flux-multi-tenant-resources.yaml" target="-blank">/flux/generate-flux-multi-tenant-resources/generate-flux-multi-tenant-resources.yaml</a>

 ```yaml